 Step 1: Assembly

 So, I started by cutting three 2x2s at 48 inches long, one in the center and one to create each side of the rack.
-Then I had the horizontal boards to put in place, Joe wanted one at the top, one at the center and I knew I needed one across the back where the bottom of the rods would be.
-(I cut these at 51″ so the 2x2s on either end wouldn’t be cutting in to the 4 feet of storage space he requested because I had already lost another 1 1/2″ to the 2×2 sitting right smack dab in the middle of the whole thing.)
+Then I had the horizontal boards to put in place.
+(I cut these at 51″ so the 2x2s on either end wouldn’t be cutting in to the 4 feet of storage space I wanted because I had already lost another 1 1/2″ to the 2×2 sitting right smack dab in the middle of the whole thing.)

-From there I needed to create the “trough” his poles would sit in.
+From there I needed to create the “trough” the poles would sit in.
 With a board across the front and the back it seemed like a no brainer to me to cut a 2×2 to slip in to the bottom and secure with screws on either side.
 At that point Joe text me back on how deep he was going to need the trough to be so I ended up adding another board to the back and the front to give him a depth of 6″.
-He has many rods and they all have varying handle sizes, some of them actually touch the bottom when set in it, most of them hang by their reels.
-Not everyone would like their rods hanging but Joe was happy with that and specifically requested a really deep trough.

 From there I ran to town to buy some heavy duty 12″ L brackets.
 I wanted the shelf to be strong enough without having to put extra support beneath it.
 I also purchased a pile of wing nuts, bolts and washers knowing full well that that closet door I chose for the bottom shelf would be hollow and thus, wouldn’t hold a screw even if I asked real nice.
 All in the trip cost me around $30 – the only thing I spent for the entire project.
 Because I had extra bolts etc. leftover I went a head and also drilled through the 2x2s and secured the L brackets to them in the same way.
 Twelve holes drilled later and the same amount of bolts put in place I had a rather tough shelf.